 Buses work from Monday to Saturday from 7:00 to around 21:00.
 Some buses also work in the evening from 20.30 until 0.30, especially those that begin at train stations (Also see the Night bus map).
 The bus is an excellent choice for those who like to get around quickly and sightsee simultaneously.
 You can also find double-decker buses with an open top that gives a great view of the major sights in Paris.
 However, these buses make regular stops in selected places and are ideal for only sightseeing.

 Paris has about 16,000 taxis that operate day and night.
 The taxis will take you wherever you want to go; however, this comes at a much higher price than buses and trains.
-Make sure that any taxi you want to take has an illuminated ‘Taxi Parisien’ symbol on the roof of the taxi and also, a display meter showing the fee of the journey.
+Make sure that any taxi you want to take has an illuminated ‘Taxi Parisien’ symbol on the roof of the taxi and also, a display meter showing the fee for the journey.
 Anyone claiming to be a taxi and does not have these things on his vehicle is illegal.

 You can as well use a ridesharing app to move around Paris.